The 4 buildings and the 13 characters were also available to buy in seperate sets

 I don't think it's too unkind to say that the closer you are the worse they look.
 And the faces are so poorly painted you'd think some of the kids who received them could probably have done a better job (and I daresay a few tried !)

-But they do have a certain charm and,with the exception of Jonathan Bell,they're all shown close-up in this photo
+But I'll let you make your own mind up as,with the exception of Jonathan Bell,they're all shown in close-up in this photo

 And the "Village Folk" set where you could get all the characters seperately.